Rielk/RielksMelvorMods/SECURITY.md

 ## Supported Versions

-I will endeavour to keep these up to date with current Melvor Idle versions.
+I will endeavour to keep these up to date with current Melvor Idle versions, however, I can make no promises, especially after new updates.
-They all currently run on 1.3.

 ## Reporting a Vulnerability